Learn how to update a cedar chest with milk paint for a distressed white milk painted treasure chest makeover.

-Do you have a piece of inherited furniture or an old antique that doesn’t match the style of your home?
+Do you have a piece of inherited furniture or an old antique treasure chest that doesn’t match the style of your home?
 Is this a piece that you keep moving around because you can’t bear the thought of getting rid of it, but you don’t particularly love it?
-This lovely handmade Cedar wood chest is beautiful, inside and out, but it just didn’t match my style (or the rest of my furnishings really).
-I decided to try a new type of paint called milk paint to refinish and lightly distress my treasure chest.
+This lovely handmade Cedar wood chest is beautiful inside and out, but it just didn’t match my style.
+I decided to try a new type of paint called milk paint for a milk painted treasure chest makeover.

-My Uncle made this CEDAR TREASURE CHEST for our wedding present in 2006.
+Did I mention that my uncle made this CEDAR TREASURE CHEST for our wedding present in 2006.
+So yeah, it’s special.
+I can’t get rid of it.

 Here is what it looked like originally: